 Part two of this little project starts with the installation of the rope grommet at the top of the bag.
 This operation would be difficult if not impossible without the seaming palm.
 To sew the grommet in place requires the needled to pass through several layers of canvas on each stitch.
-The seaming palm gives you the protection needed as well as allowing you to use the power of your entire arm to push the needle through the canvas.
+The seaming palm gives you the protection needed as well as allowing you to use the power of your entire arm to push the needle

 With the rope grommet installed I then added the small grommets through the canvas.
 These are made by sewing a small twine grommet around the hole in the canvas.
 Once all the stitching was in place I shaped the grommet opening by reaming it with the fid.
 Like with the seaming, I’m a little rusty at installing grommets but they turned out decent none the less.